raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 + A Raspberry Pi Pico with soldered headers
 + A computer that can run the Thonny IDE and program a Raspberry Pi Pico
 + A micro USB cable
-+ Optional: A selection of electronics components, such as a button, an LED with appropriate resistor, and a potentiometer
++ A selection of electronics components, such as a button, an LED with appropriate resistor, and a potentiometer (optional)
-+ Optional: A breadboard and M-F jumper leads for connecting additional components
++ A breadboard and M-F jumper leads for connecting additional components (optional)
-+ Optional: An external 5V micro-USB power source
++ An external 5V micro-USB power source (optional)

 ### Software